 where

 with ${\bf C}_1(z, {\bf k}, \omega, t)$ being determined by Eq.~(\ref{3.26}) together with Eq.~(\ref{2.21}).
 Then, combining Eqs.~(\ref{3.24}) and (\ref{3.27}) it is not difficult to obtain

 where

 As we can see from Eq.~(\ref{3.30}), the characteristic function of the outgoing field does not factorize into a product of characteristic functions in $s$- and $p$-polarization directions.
-The polarization modes are quantum correlated in a non-trivial fashion, which shows entangled nature of the quantum state under consideration.
+The polarization modes are quantum correlated in a nontrivial fashion, which shows the entangled nature of the quantum state under consideration.